UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

     |- templates/               # Contains .html templates for base pages which have been customized with the UKHSA branding.

 |- public_api/                  # This is the public facing unrestricted API, which provides programmatic access to the data.
-    |- metrics_interface/       # Holds the class which bridges the public API -> metrics app
+    |- metrics_interface/       # Holds the class which bridges the public API -> metrics app.
-    |- serializers/             # All the serializers needed for the public API
+    |- serializers/             # All the serializers needed for the public API.
-    |- views/                   # All the views needed for the public API
+    |- views/                   # All the views needed for the public API.
-    |- urls.py                  # The constructed group of url patterns for the public API
+    |- urls.py                  # The constructed group of url patterns for the public API.

 |- tests/
     |- fakes/                   # Contains fake implementations to remove additional dependencies for tests